Jaclyn Loween

 I will be honest, even after eight years of being set in this current location, actively pursuing God’s purpose for my life on Douglas Street, there are days when this question is not a voice of courage, or a gentle wind soothing my anxious soul.
 Some days I turn the question around to God and it leaves my lips in exasperation--with hands thrown in the air like a teen full of angst and frustration--I ask God, What am I doing here?

-I imagine my angst and frustration would be a 2 out of 10 in comparison to Elijah’s, to whom this question was spoken in, 1 Kings 19:11-13 .
+1 Kings 19:11-13 .
 God sent Elijah to a place inhabited by a people who were in desperate need of God, but who found their fill from idols and destructive ways of living.
 Elijah’s life was his answer to the question God asked.
 He spent his days using his words to get the people’s eyes and hearts pointed back toward God.
 But they wouldn’t listen, and even when God revealed his presence and power through mighty acts of his hands, the people still ignored the invitation to let God be the one and only true God of their worship.

 Elijah was doing what he had been set in his place to do.
 And yet, his life was under threat, he had no co-laborers in his ministry, and he finds himself on a desolate mountain, a 40 day journey from home, waiting on the voice of God to direct his steps.
 I don’t think it is implausible to imagine that Elijah is hoping that when the Lord speaks it will be with a new assignment or permission to be done trying to lead God’s people back to His heart.